adamedx/autographps-sdk/ROADMAP.md

 ## To-do items -- prioritized

+* Possible need to add 'no additional permissions' setting to profiles and doc in schema
+* Fix ScopeHelper => GetPermissionsByName to allow failures to be ignored
+* Make ggl alias First for newest and Last for oldest
+* Remove resultvariable from ggr without impacting LASTGRAPHITEMS
 * Add preference variable for disabling settings
 * Add simple match for Get-GraphApplication
 * Add photo upload scenario?